rafiberlin/ws2018_nlp_project/_papers/Main Points from Papers.md

 #Weighting Schemes: Improving Sentiment Analysis with Part-Of-Speech Weighting
 1. How to weigh PoS?
 - The paper specify a strength for each PoS.
 Here 4 classes of PoS is used (noun, verb, adjective, verb) with each strength ranging from 1-5.
-Then the feature weight is normalized over all PoS strengths in the document
+Then the feature weight is normalized over all PoS strengths in the document.
+AV: filter out all words such, that have PoS tags other than {noun,verb,adjective,adverb} by setting the weights to 0.

 2. How to assign initial strength (see chapter 4.3 for details)?
 - As there are 4 classes, there are 625 possible combinations (5^4).
 Here we can try for every possible combination, and use OCFS to reduce our feature.
 The paper also include Improved Iterative Scaling to fine tune the results, but I think this can be optional for us, as we aim to investigate different PoS weighing scheme.
 Based on the feature that passed our OCFS filter and result on testdata, we can discuss which PoS plays an important role to capture the sentiment.
 3. Initial weights for individual words are assigned used word counting accross document (see chapter 4.1)